flabat/aws-budgets-multiaccount/README.md

 # AWS Budgets Multiaccount

-This sample application allows customers using AWS Organizations with multiple liked accounts, to easily create per account AWS Budgets.
+This sample application allows customers using AWS Organizations with multiple linked accounts, to easily create per account AWS Budgets.
 All Budgets will be created in the Organizations Payer account.
 The sample alerts are published to a SNS topic created by the application.

 ## Getting started